Learn fun youth baseball and softball hitting practice plan station drills for 6, 7, 8, 9, 10, 11, 12 year olds, & High School.

-I don’t have a lot of experience coaching teams, but I do think I have a unique perspective on this…
+I don’t have a lot of experience coaching teams like some do, but I do think I have a unique perspective on this…

 Since 2013, I’ve been teaching human movement principles validated by REAL Science to local and online hitters.
-Over the past year-and-a-half I’ve been running small private group hitting lessons ranging from 2 to 6 hitters per group, for 75-minutes.
+Over the past 4+ years I’ve been running small private group hitting lessons ranging from 2 to 6 hitters per group, for 75-minutes.
+And before that I did MANY 1-on-1’s.

 - First of all, what is one of the most important concepts to work on at practice?
 Playing catch.
 CLICK HERE for an interview with legendary Hall of Fame collegiate baseball Coach Bob Bennett, where he goes into depth on this progression-regression.